 Diagnosis: Acute deep thrombophlebitis of the left leg.

-Algorithm for emergency care:
+Algorithm for providing emergency care:

-1. Painkillers (analgin) and desensitizing (diphenhydramine, suprastin).
+1. Painkillers (analgin) and desensitizing drugs (diphenhydramine, suprastin).

-2. Antispasmodics (papaverine, platifillin).
+2. Antispasmodics (papaverine, platyphylline).

-3. Anticoagulants direct action(heparin 5000 units IV).
+3. Anticoagulants direct action(heparin 5000 units intravenously).

 6. Broad-spectrum antibiotics (cephalosporins, aminoglycosides).